Publish date: 3 June 2026

 West Leeds Primary Care Network

-A special category - the Paul Vose Award - will honour someone who has demonstrated compassion and a commitment to ensuring the voice of the patient is heard and is an integral part of the development and transformation of cancer care and services in our area.
+A special category - the Paul Vose Award - honours someone who has demonstrated compassion and a commitment to ensuring the voice of the patient is heard and is an integral part of the development and transformation of cancer care and services in our area.

 The award is named in honour of Paul Vose, pictured left, one of the original lay members of the Cancer Alliance Board, who passed away in May 2025.
 Paul - who was diagnosed with tonsil cancer in his early 50s - was also a former member of the National Cancer Patient and Public Voices Forum; Treasurer of the charity, Yorkshire Cancer Community; a member of the Cancer Alliance patient panel; a Cancer SMART champion, and held a number of other patient advocacy positions in West Yorkshire.

-The shortlist for this award will be compiled by Jayne Vose, Paul's widow; Dr Stewart Manning, Chair of charity Yorkshire Cancer Community, and Jason Pawluk, Cancer Alliance Managing Director, rather than through an open call for nominations, and will be published shortly.
+The shortlist for this award was compiled by Jayne Vose, Paul's widow; Dr Stewart Manning, Chair of charity Yorkshire Cancer Community, and Jason Pawluk, Cancer Alliance Managing Director, rather than through an open call for nominations.